- Women, Infants and Children (WIC)

 You may do this at home on your computer or you are welcome to use the computer in the WIC office.
 You will need your yellow WIC card available to set up your account for the first time.

-Click HERE for Online Education website.
+Click here for Online Education website.

 After you have successfully completed the log in process, you may begin your lesson.
 Choose a category from the options available, such as Children ages 1-5 or Parents.
 Click on the title of the lesson you wish to do.
-You only need to do one lesson for each WIC client.
+You only need to do one lesson for each WIC household.

 Once lesson is completed, you may email certificate to email@example.com when prompted.
 Call us when you have completed your lesson so that we may load your benefits onto your card.
 You may even leave a message after business hours and we will load benefits on next business day.

 Current Nondiscrimination Statement for WIC

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), disability, age, or reprisal or retaliation for prior civil rights activity.